 When life itself presents unavoidable levels of stress, you can manage that stress more effectively by developing healthy physical and mental habits.
 This is especially crucial if you must stay at home or if you are self-isolated.
 Take care of yourself physically by eating a healthy diet and getting enough sleep.
 The local gym may not be a safe choice right now, but there are still options for getting exercise, including workout videos or yoga sessions on YouTube.

-For developing mindfulness habits, there are numerous forms of meditation that can help you center yourself and regain a sense of calm in the midst of difficult times like these.
+For developing mindfulness habits, along with a spiritual therapy, there are numerous forms of meditation that can help you center yourself and regain a sense of calm in the midst of difficult times like these.
 Fortunately, we live in the age of cellphones and the Internet, so you can easily stay socially connected with friends and loved ones via phone, FaceTime/Skype or even email.
 Even finding a creative outlet like painting or drawing can nurture your soul.
 If you must isolate, these practices will help you stay healthy while keeping stress at bay.

 Focus on Facts